priyanshu-samal/microBazaar/README.md

 -   **AWS Cloud Hosting:** Each microservice will find its home on **Amazon Web Services (AWS)**.
 We envision deploying these services independently across various AWS compute options (e.g., EC2, ECS, Lambda), leveraging AWS's robust infrastructure for high availability, scalability, and global reach.
 Each service will be a separate entity in the cloud, connecting securely to form the complete microBazaar platform.

+## 🐳 Containerization with Docker

+Each microservice in the microBazaar platform is containerized using Docker.
+This ensures that each service has a consistent and isolated environment, making it easy to develop, test, and deploy the services independently.
+The `dockerfile` for each service is based on the `node:18-alpine` image and follows a standard pattern:

+1.  **Set the working directory:** The working directory is set to `/app`.
+2.  **Copy package files:** The `package.json` and `package-lock.json` files are copied to the container.
+3.  **Install dependencies:** `npm install` is run to install the service's dependencies.
+4.  **Copy source code:** The rest of the service's source code is copied to the container.
+5.  **Expose port:** The port that the service listens on is exposed.
+6.  **Start the service:** The service is started using `npm start`.

+This consistent approach to containerization simplifies the deployment process and makes it easy to manage the services in a production environment.

+## ☁️ AWS Deployment

+The containerized nature of the microBazaar services makes them ideal for deployment to AWS.
+The Docker containers can be deployed to a variety of AWS services, including:

+-   **Amazon Elastic Container Service (ECS):** A fully managed container orchestration service that makes it easy to run, stop, and manage Docker containers on a cluster.
+-   **Amazon Elastic Kubernetes Service (EKS):** A managed Kubernetes service that makes it easy to deploy, manage, and scale containerized applications using Kubernetes.
+-   **AWS Fargate:** A serverless compute engine for containers that allows you to run containers without having to manage servers or clusters.

+By leveraging these AWS services, we can create a scalable, resilient, and cost-effective infrastructure for the microBazaar platform.

 ## 📊 Architecture and Flow Diagrams

 ### High-Level Architecture